andreasusc/andreasusc.github.io/posts/2024-01-18-a-market-for-consumer-information.md

 The unique solution to the game, that is, the unique PBE, is for the monopolist to offer $r=0$ and for *all* consumers to sell their information.
 The monopolist sets $p(v)=v$ and $p=1$.
-Clearly the equilibrium is very bad for consumers, as they are both 1. perfectly price discriminated against and 2. are not compensated for the data they sell.
+Clearly the equilibrium is very bad for consumers, as they are both (a) perfectly price discriminated against and (b) not compensated for the data they sell.
 So how can this be?

 First notice that the *marginal consumer*, with valuation $\hat{v}$, who is